Blog Post Heading

 Senior Editor, MindEdge Learning

 But content marketers also fixate on trends within their own industry.
-A recent Google search for “content marketing trends 2018” returned 51.4 million results, many of them only a few days old.
+A recent Google search for “content marketing trends” returned 51.4 million results, many of them only a few days old.
 In the Land of Content, it seems, trend-spotting is a year-round thing.

 What’s interesting is that, even as they churn out a seemingly endless stream of trend-defining literature, industry analysts focus on the same handul of trends, day after day.
 And what’s the most clearly defined content-marketing trend of all?
 That’s easy: Video rules!

 Don’t take my word for it.
-Digital marketing guru Neil Patel insisted late last year that ”Live video is taking over.”
-Forbes contributor Brian Sutter argued last April that ”Video—live video in particular—is expected to be the darling of 2018.”
-Dreamgrow’s Martin Laird observed on June 12 that ”Video content marketing is on the rise”, only to be seconded a day later by Coredna’s Edward Dennis: ”Video will continue its rise in the years to come.”
+Digital marketing guru Neil Patel insisted recently that ”Live video is taking over.”
+Dreamgrow’s Martin Laird observed that ”Video content marketing is on the rise”, only to be seconded by Coredna’s Edward Dennis: ”Video will continue its rise in the years to come.”

 Okay, okay, we get it—video is hot, and everything else is not.
 But in the face of this monolithic consensus, is it possible to offer even a brief defense of the written word?
 To be even more specific: Isn’t there anything good to be said for blogging?